yushiangfu/study-notes/~vfs.md

 ### Mount

-- What does mount do?
-  - To connect the file tree to another one.
+The **mount** operation allows us to connect a file tree within a specific space to another file tree, making it visible to users.
-- Why do we need to mount?
-  - To make the isolated file tree visible.
-- Why do Windows users not have to mount?
-  - Automatic mount

-The kernel will prepare the below structures for the source tree: **mount**, **dentry**, **inode**.
+When performing a mount, the kernel prepares structures such as **mount**, **dentry**, and **inode** for the source tree.
-The **mount** doesn't connect to anything yet and isn't visible to the users.

-Later the kernel mounts the source tree onto the dentry of the destination folder, which is also known as the mount point.
+Subsequently, the kernel mounts the source tree onto the dentry of the destination folder, known as the mount point.
-Also, the mount structure of the mount point acts as the parent mount, and the **mnt_parent** points to the right place.
-That's how we make the source tree of a specific disk partition visible to us, and now the **lookup** can traverse into it.
+This process enables us to make the source tree of a specific disk partition visible, allowing the **lookup** operation to traverse into it.

 <p align="center"><img src="images/vfs/mount.png" /></p>